REASONS TO QUIT FOR GOOD

-Your family can be a major motivation to help you quit smoking.
+Your family can be a major motivation to help you quit smoking cigarettes, e-cigarettes or other tobacco products.
 Let them encourage and support you in your quitting efforts.

 I don’t want my 3 daughters, husband or 2 grandchildren to have to go through watching me die of a horrible disease, in a horrible way!
 Thirty days without a cigarette and many more days of living ahead!
 I couldn’t be happier. 🙂